devxris/GetDirection-DrawRoute/README.md

 # GetDirection-DrawRoute
+1. Get placemark and coordiate with CLGeocoder()
-1. Get Direction by sending MKDirectionRequest() to MKDirections() to calculate
+2. Get Direction by sending MKDirectionRequest() to MKDirections() to calculate
-2. Get User current location by accessLocationAuthorization
+3. Get User current location by accessLocationAuthorization
-3. Add polyline with MKPolyLineRenderer on map ( must implement delegate method )
+4. Add polyline with MKPolyLineRenderer on map ( must implement delegate method )
-4. Get route steps with MKRoute
+5. Get route steps with MKRoute